puppetlabs/puppet-docs/source/pe/3.2/orchestration_resources.markdown

 To browse resources, you must first select a resource type.
 You must also have one or more [nodes selected.][selected_nodes]

-If you have previously clicked the "Inspect All" button, the resource type page will be pre-populated; if it is empty, you must click the "Find Resources" button.
+If you have previously clicked the __Inspect All__ button, the resource type page will be pre-populated; if it is empty, you must click the __Find Resources__ button.

 ![Browsing a list of users on more than 400 nodes][live_resources_browse_users]

 The resource type page will display a list of all resources of that type on the selected nodes, plus a summary of how similar the resources are.
-An "Update" button is available for re-scanning your nodes.
+An __Update__ button is available for re-scanning your nodes.
 In general, a set of nodes that perform similar tasks should have very similar resources.

 The resource list shows the name of each resource, the number of nodes it was found on, and how many variants of it were found.
 You can sort the list by any of these properties by clicking the headers.